 While at middle school, I once read “The Necklace,” a short story written by Maupassant, the plot of which remains fresh in my memory.
 Mathilde, the heroine of the story, is vain and looks forward to living the high life.
 One time, she and her husband are invited to a great dance.
 In order to make people look up to her, Mathilde borrows a pretty necklace from her friend.
 As expected, she looks radiant and cuts a wide swath at the party.
 After the party, when her vanity is greatly satisfied, she suddenly finds that she lost her friend’s necklace.
 For that reason, Mathilde and her husband have to raise money everywhere to buy a diamond necklace which is the same as her friend’s and return it back.
 After that, the poor couple toil away ten whole years to pay the debt.

 Mathilde, just for her vanity, wastes her best times and energy, spending ten years repaying the debt.
 This is really thought-provoking!
 Then what about us?
-Aren’t we, who also seek to live with dignity and satisfy our vanity, the “Mathilde” in?
+Aren’t we, who also seek to live with dignity and satisfy our vanity, the “Mathilde” in real life?

 When we see our relatives, friends and classmates one by one buy houses and cars in the city, and enjoy others’ admiration everywhere, though we don’t have enough money, we, for the sake of our face, even borrow money or take out a mortgage to buy houses and cars.
 Though gaining dignity for a short time, we become mortgage slaves, and have to spend a decade or even several decades paying for vanity.
 It is true that gentility without ability is worse than plain beggary.